aya-prover/aya-dev/.github/README.md

 + Binary operators, with precedence specified by a partial ordering (instead of a number, such as in Haskell or Agda) which is useful for [equation reasoning][assoc].
++ Termination checker inspired from foetus.
+  We adapted some code from Agda's implementation to accept [more definitions][foetus] (which are rejected by, e.g. Arend).
++ Inference of type checking order.
+That is to say, no syntax for forward-declarations is needed for [mutual recursions][mutual].

 See also [use as a library](#use-as-a-library).